 Freediving is simply any underwater activity done on a single breath of air.
 Rather than use tanks of compressed air to visit the world beneath the waves, we use the air we can inhale into our lungs.
 Anyone can learn freediving – humans are very good at it!
-The world record for diving deep without fins is more than 100m.
+The world record for deep diving, without fins on the feet, is more than 100m!
 That is more than the height of the Statue of Liberty!

 Freediving is about relaxation and control.
 We need to relax both our physical bodies and our busy minds.
 More relaxation means less oxygen consumption.

 In a freediving course you will learn how to relax deeply, let go and manage the sensations of the urge to breathe.
-With a little expert training you can easily hold your breath for several minutes, and dive 20 deep on your first course.
+With a little expert training you can easily hold your breath for several minutes, and dive 20 metres deep on your first course!